What Does Autonomy Mean When Managing Agentic AI?

 Ultimately, agentic AI excels at managing complexity in ways older AI systems simply can't.
 It represents a significant move from simple task automation to sophisticated systems capable of independent planning and decisive action.
 The Harvard Business Review highlights this crucial shift, noting agentic AI's advanced capabilities for tackling multifaceted challenges.
 This allows you to confidently use AI for intricate project management, optimizing complex global supply chains, or analyzing vast datasets to uncover critical business insights.
 It truly empowers your business to address bigger, more intricate challenges with smarter, more autonomous solutions.

-How can agentic AI be used?
+How are agentic AI systems structured?

 So, we've talked about what agentic AI is and how it works, but let's get to the really exciting part: what can it actually do?
 The beauty of agentic AI lies in its versatility.
 Because these AI systems can perceive their environment, make decisions, and act on them to achieve goals, they're popping up in all sorts of industries, streamlining processes and opening up new possibilities.